barrycarey/SnipeSharp/README.md

 Each endpoint has it's own manager assigned to the SnipeItApi object.
 Example, SnipeItApi.AssetManager

-Each endpoint has a comment sent of actions.
+Each endpoint has a common set of actions.
 With the exception Assets, Status Labels and Users which use extended managers to deal with extra API functions associated with them.

 ##### Common Actions
 Return all objects at this end point